mnmx0101/chungmann_kim/_pages/about.md

 2. **Predictive Modeling for Early Warning** – Using machine learning to improve early warning systems and targeting for food security interventions.
 3. **Humanitarian Aid and Crisis Response** – Analyzing how humanitarian assistance is allocated in response to economic shocks and food insecurity.

-## Professional Engagements
+## Non-Academic Engagements

-Beyond academia, I have worked with several international organizations, including the **Food and Agriculture Organization (FAO)**, the **International Fund for Agricultural Development (IFAD)**, the **International Food Policy Research Institute (IFPRI)**, and the **European Commission’s Joint Research Centre (EC-JRC)**.
+Beyond academia, I have worked with several international organizations, including the **Food and Agriculture Organization (FAO)**, the **International Fund for Agricultural Development (IFAD)**, and the **International Food Policy Research Institute (IFPRI)**.
 These have involved leading policy reports, conducting impact assessments, integrating diverse data sources, and developing predictive models to support real-time food security monitoring and early warning systems.
 I have worked closely with interdisciplinary teams across these institutions to ensure that technical outputs align with operational needs and policy priorities.

 Currently, I work as a **Data Scientist and Modeling Specialist** with the **[Integrated Food Security Phase Classification (IPC)](https://www.ipcinfo.org/)** unit at FAO.
 In this role, I contribute to the development of a real-time risk monitoring system designed to enhance early detection of food crises and support timely humanitarian response.